 UNHCR Jordan aims at implementing innovative processes and alternative solutions to make incremental improvements in the environmental performance of operating activities and buildings management.
-In the first quarter of 2019, UNHCR Jordan has established its priorities for environmental improvement, based on an environmental assessment, the involvement of key staff and consultation with operational partners: waste management, energy efficiency, water quality and greenhouse gases emissions reduction.
+In the first quarter of 2019, UNHCR Jordan has established its priorities for environmental improvement, based on an environmental assessment and the involvement of key staff: waste management, energy efficiency, water quality and greenhouse gases emissions reduction.
+Based on these priorities several improvements have already been implemented in 2019 and with the support of MSB and SIDA more will be implemented in 2020.